raspberrypilearning/generic-python-installing-with-pip/en/step_1.md

 ![pi pip install](images/pi_pip_install.gif)

+If you experience problems, have a look at [Using pip on Raspberry Pi](https://projects.raspberrypi.org/en/projects/using-pip-on-raspberry-pi)

 ## Windows

 + Open a command prompt by searching for *command prompt* and clicking on the app.